yenbekbay/coloroid/README.md

 # Coloroid

-An iOS puzzle game I started working on in 2014.
-The game is intended to serve as a visual introduction to the principles of programming for children.
+An iOS puzzle game for children I started working on in 2014.
+The game is intended to serve as a visual introduction to the principles of programming.
 My first experience with iOS development and Objective C. Uses SpriteKit, which was introduced in iOS 7.
 Far from a final product, but includes the main functionality.